brandtkeller/home-lab/00-docs/THOUGHTS.md

 # Home Lab Update

 - Backup the NFS files to another disk (spare 2tb)
+- suspend nextcloud flux reconciliation for HR
 - scale nextcloud to 0 replicas
-- Get postgresql dump file for database
+- scale nfs provisioner to 0 replicas
+- Shutdown/delete the NFS node on Proxmox1
+- Unmount the 2x 4tb drives from proxmox1 (fstab?)
+- shutdown proxmox1 & restart to remove disks from HBA
+- ensure proxmox1 can start again and shut it down
 - Move Ryzen Desktop to Rackmount case
 - Install Larger Memory
 - Install 2.5Gbe card
-- Shutdown/delete the NFS node on Proxmox1
 - Move the 2x 4Tb drives to the Ryzen Desktop from R710
+- Turn servers back on
+- re-use the same IP address/terraform for the support cluster node?
+- start node / rsync files to data directory
+- start rke2 nodes and reconcile

 - Separate proxmox nodes
 - Reattach with Ryzen Desktop as the primary
 - Install pfsense VM
     - Optimally leave a port open for proxmox (port 0)
     - pass-through port 1-3
     - setup network
+- Create first server node for new cluster
+- zarf init
+- create zarf package for nfs, dns, image proxy, renovate?